OxWearables/Oxford_Wearables_Activity_Recognition/7_cluster_tutorial/README.md

 `python template.py sample.cwa.gz`

+The output will be stored in the `output` folder.
 After confirming this works and produces the expected output, move on to the next step.

 ### UKB submission script